Tuesday, September 4, 2012

 He’s not like my new neighbor.

 I met his wife at the school bus stop after the first day.
 She couldn’t have been more pleasant.
-She, her husband, and their three children just moved here from Texas.
+She, her husband, and their two children just moved here from New Mexico.

 “We love it!” she said.
 “Everyone’s so nice!”